procangroup/xblock-clover/README.md

 The CloVER admin can be the same as the Edx admin or a third party like institution, enterprise or organisation.
 The clover admin is responsible for configuring (using a very simple interface) the interaction between CloVER and Openstack.
 The OpenStack can be deployed for private clouds (in the case of SPOC for instance ) or offered as [public cloud services](https://www.openstack.org/marketplace/public-clouds/).

 The edx author (e.g. teacher) should contact the admin clover to obtain the CloVER URL and credentails.
+A registration interface can be used for this purpose.
 Once validated, the author can start use the Xblock to create virtual labs.
-The author can also access the CloVER interface to manage/access the desktops of users (learners).
+The author can also access the CloVER interface to manage/access the virtual desktops of users (learners).

  ![clover_architecture](https://github.com/procangroup/clover_images/blob/master/CloVER-EDXLab.png)